California lawmaker switches party, criticizes Democratic leadership

 State Sen. Marie Alvarado-Gil said she had long been a Democrat, but she and the Democratic Party no longer have the same values since she was elected in 2022.

-“In the past two years that I’ve been working in the Senate, I have not recognized the party that I belong to,” Alvarado-Gil said in an announcement on “The Steve Hilton Show,” a YouTube series hosted by a conservative political commentator.
+“In the past two years that I’ve been working in the Senate, I have not recognized the party that I belong to,” Alvarado-Gil said in an announcement on “The Steve Hilton Show,” a YouTube series hosted by a former Fox News host and policy adviser to British ex-Prime Minister David Cameron.
 “The Democratic Party is not the party that I signed up for decades ago.”

 Alvarado-Gil represents a largely rural district northeast of the Central Valley.
 She said the Democratic Party’s policies are hurting middle class and children in California and pushing the state in a wrong direction.